-Advised one of the top 3 Technology Companies on “Due diligence on Fixed Telecom Operator M&A”
+Advised one of the top 3 Technology Companies on “Due diligence on Telecom Operator M&A”

-Advised one of the top 3 Semiconductor companies on “Due diligence on 5G technology investments”
+Advised one of the top 3 Semiconductors chips companies on “Due diligence on 5G investments”

 Advised one of the top 5 Investment Bank on “Due diligence on 4G Mobile Operators M&A”

-Advised one of the top 3 Global Banks on "Technology Ecosystem Development in the Emerging World”
+Advised one of the top 3 Global Banks on “Tech Ecosystem Development in the Emerging World”

-Advised four of the top 6 Strategy Consulting Firms on “Cloud, Big Data and DevOps Execution Strategies”
+Advised four of the top 6 Strategy Consulting Firms on “Cloud, Data and DevOps Strategies”

 Advised one of the top 5 Smart Cities on “End to End Internet of Things Ecosystem Design”

-Advised one of the top 3 Mobile Operators on “Due diligence on Internet of Things investments”
+Advised one of the top 3 Mobile Operators on “Due diligence on IoT investments”

-Advised two of the Top 10 Financial Stock Exchanges on “Designing a Greenfield Financial Exchange”
+Advised two of the Top 10 Financial Stock Exchanges on “Designing a New Financial Exchange”

-Advised one of the top 3 Internet Broadband Operators on “4G/5G infrastructure Sharing Operation”
+Advised one of the top 3 Internet Broadband Operators on “4G/5G infrastructure Deployment”

-Advised one of the top 10 Commercial Banks on “Designing and deploying an IT/Data Transformation Strategy”
+Advised one of the top 10 Commercial Banks on “Designing an IT/Data Transformation Strategy”

-Advised one of the top 5 Data Center Operators on “Greenfield Data Center Security Services”
+Advised three of the top 5 Data Center Operators on “Greenfield Data Center Services”

-Advised one of the top 5 TMT Law Firms on “Intellectual Property Valuation and strategic M&A positioning”
+Advised one of the top 5 TMT Law Firms on “Strategic IPR for M&A positioning”

-Advised two of the Top 4 Telecom Infrastructure Vendors on “Designing an Artificial Intelligence Eco-System”
+Advised two of the Top 4 Telecom Infrastructure Vendors on “Designing an AI Eco-System”

-Advised 30+ startups in the world on cloud, IoT, security, Internet and AI on technology and business strategies
+Advised 30+ startups worldwide on “cloud, IoT, security, AI, Space on technology strategies”

 Advised 5+ incubators/accelerators on their inception, launch and growth strategies.

-Advised 5+ Government and Telecom Regulators on their Internet and Information Technology roadmaps.
+Advised 5+ Government and Telecom Regulators on their Internet Technology roadmaps.